 In marketing, our main job is to communicate a brand and products in order to generate customers.
 If each customer buys two products instead of one, Aime has to work half as hard – right?

-Cross-sells are about completing a set and complementary products.
+Cross-sells are about completing a set of complementary products.
 Think the matching hat to a scarf, the needle wrap for a knitting kit, a beautiful pen to match the beautiful year planner.

 If you think about Christmas shopping – or pretty much any shopping excursion – it’s so relieving when we can tick off multiple items from the same location.
 If I have a £20 budget for Uncle Kev, and you sell a fishing-themed wallet for £15 – you can bet I’ll buy the matching thermal flask for £8 if you show it to me.